-Allowance for doubtful accounts of loans receivable from subsidiaries and affiliates all other quantitative and qualitative factors relevant to the collection of loans.
+Allowance for doubtful accounts of loans receivable from subsidiaries and affiliates

-- The amount recorded for the current fiscal year is 704,748 million yen for the balance of loans receivable from subsidiaries and affiliates, and 9,492 million yen for allowance for doubtful accounts. - Other information that facilitates understanding about the nature of estimates With respect to loans receivable from subsidiaries and affiliates, estimated uncollectible amounts are recorded as allowance for doubtful accounts based on the financial evaluation method, in consideration of individual collectability.
+- The amount recorded for the current fiscal year is ¥541,981 million for the balance of loans receivable from subsidiaries and affiliates, and ¥1,688 million for allowance for doubtful accounts. - Other information that facilitates understanding about the nature of estimates

+With respect to loans receivable from subsidiaries and affiliates, estimated uncollectible amounts are recorded as allowance for doubtful accounts based on the financial evaluation method, in consideration of individual collectability.
 In adopting the financial evaluation method, the Company assessed the overall paying capacity of the borrowing subsidiaries and affiliates.
-Paying capacity of the borrowing subsidiaries and affiliates is determined in consideration of the business condition, the extent of exceeding liabilities, status of business operation, prospects of earnings and funding, and
+Paying capacity of the borrowing subsidiaries and affiliates is determined in consideration of the business condition, the extent of exceeding liabilities, status of business operation, prospects of earnings and funding, and all other quantitative and qualitative factors relevant to the collection of loans.